mlswg/mls-protocol/draft-ietf-mls-protocol.md

 keys.

-Forward-secrecy between epochs is provided by deleting private keys from past version of the ratchet tree, as this prevents old group secrets from being re-derived.
+Forward-secrecy between epochs is provided by deleting private keys from past versions of the ratchet tree, as this prevents old group secrets from being re-derived.
 Forward secrecy *within* an epoch is provided by deleting message encryption keys once they've been used to encrypt or decrypt a message.